pulumi/docs/content/docs/reference/pkg/azure-nextgen/sql/workloadgroup.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const workloadGroup = new azure_nextgen.sql.v20200801preview.WorkloadGroup("workloadGroup", {
+const workloadGroup = new azure_nextgen.sql.WorkloadGroup("workloadGroup", {
     databaseName: "testdb",
     maxResourcePercent: 100,
     minResourcePercent: 0,